- Reviews 1997 to 2007 –

 Superb location, very peaceful/restful

-Recommend: fishing from the rocks - mackerel, trip to Inishbofin, Oliver’s
+Recommend: fishing from the rocks - mackerel, trip to Inishbofin,

-trip as well
+take the boat trip as well

 Initialled